The documentation you're currently reading is for version 3.8dev. Click here to view documentation for the latest stable version.

 vagrant init stackstorm/st2 vagrant up vagrant ssh

-This will boot up a fresh StackStorm installation along with the Mistral workflow engine on Ubuntu 16.04 LTS.
+This will boot up a fresh StackStorm installation on Ubuntu 18.04 LTS.

 You can access Web UI at